Microsoft is retiring its famous email client, Outlook. This is arguably

 What are the alternatives?

-If you currently use Outlook but don’t wish to use the new version, broadly
+If you currently use Outlook but don’t want to switch to the new version,

 - Use an alternative email client, like